-Impact of easing COVID-19 lockdown restrictions on domestic violence and abuse
+Impact of easing COVID-19 restrictions on domestic violence and abuse

 Setting the context

-We have developed this quick guide to provide practical ideas for social care professionals about the impact on domestic violence and abuse as lockdown eases.
+This quick guide has been developed to provide practical ideas for social care professionals about the impact on domestic violence and abuse as lockdowns and restrictions are eased.

 The Home Affairs Committee’s Home Office preparedness for COVID-19 (Coronavirus): domestic abuse and risks of harm within the home suggests that contacts to domestic abuse helplines have increased during the coronavirus pandemic, with incidents becoming more complex and serious, and higher levels of physical violence and coercive control.